MizaGBF/GBFAL/docs.md

 - `events`: Object of ID, data pairs for events.
 If the element hasn't been updated, the data will be set to **0**.
 Otherwise, the data will be an array with the following format:
     - General format: A list of twenty six elements. (`[CHAPTER_COUNT, THUMBNAIL_ID, [], [], [], [], [], [], [], [], [], [], [], [], [], [], [], [], [], [], [], [], [], [], [], []]`).
     - Index 0: An integer, the estimated number of chapters in the event.
 Set to **-1** if no chapters is found, **0** if the number of chapters is unknown.
     - Index 1.
-An integer, the event thumbnail ID.
+A string, the event thumbnail ID.
 Set to **null** if not set.
     - Index 2: Opening chapter files.
     - Index 3: Ending chapter files.
     - Index 4: Other files.